Complete Kitchen Renovation Cost in NY (Updated for 2025)

 Are permits required for a gut renovation?

 Yes.
-NY requires permits for plumbing, electrical, and structural work.
+NYC requires permits for plumbing, electrical, and structural work.
 Skipping permits risks fines or project delays.
 Work with licensed contractors familiar with local codes to avoid issues.

 Can smart appliances reduce long-term costs?